 Porting your mortgage means taking the same mortgage deal with you to a different property – keeping the same lender, interest rate, loan amount and rules.
-The switch can happen on the same day, or within a few months.
+Just like a new mortgage application, porting usually takes a couple of weeks.

 Some people port their mortgage to avoid the hassle of applying with a new lender.
 But don’t assume that just because it’s the same lender, your port is a done deal.
 You’ll need a new offer letter, so there’s still a process to go through.
 Your lender will give you another credit check, look at your income, and get a valuation of the property you want to buy.